What was once a fleeting afterthought has since become a key concern within the fashion industry.

 2. Double-check patterns BEFORE you have any samples cut and sewn.
 It's bonkers how many corrections can be caught at this stage.
 You may notice an oddly shaped armhole or unmatched seams.
 Tweaking these mistakes will lead to a better fit, and the fit is everything!
 If your garment fits poorly, it's more likely that it won't be worn and will end up in the trash or your returns.

 3. Opt for ocean transport over air freight whenever possible.
-While airing products have its benefits in speed, the carbon emissions from air freight are about 40 to 50 times higher than those from ocean freight.
+While airing products have their benefits in speed, the carbon emissions from air freight are about 40 to 50 times higher than those from ocean freight.

 4. Create and optimize for a close-knit supply chain.
 Try selecting fabric and trim makers in a similar geographical location.
 You'll reduce your fuel emissions and make it easier for your garments to be made.